What is CRO?

 A test compares different versions of your site – and measures which version is doing a better job of leading visitors towards your goals.
 You can run different tests using Optimize – depending on the depth of your changes.
 We’ve explained 3 key test types:

-There are numerous reasons why digital marketing teams are increasingly making use of CRO training, and businesses are recognising the benefits.
 Some of the ways you could benefit from a CRO campaign include:

 Find out about our CRO process.